foliojs/linebreak/readme.md

 In order to use the library, you shouldn't need to know this, but if you're interested in contributing or fixing bugs, these things might be of interest.

-* The `src/classes.coffee` file is automatically generated from `LineBreak.txt` in the Unicode database by `src/generate_data.coffee`.
+* The `src/classes.trie` file is automatically generated from `LineBreak.txt` in the Unicode database by `tools/generate_data.coffee`.
 It should be rare that you need to run this, but you may if, for instance, you want to change the Unicode version.
+You can run it with `npm run generate-data`

 * You can run the tests using `npm test`.
 They are written using `mocha`, and generated from `LineBreakTest.txt` from the Unicode database, which is included in the repository for performance